 What do I need to do to book? – In order to book, you need to confirm a date with the Camp Director and then return your booking agreement with the deposit.

-What are the rooms like? – Our Camper Cabins are rustic with bunk beds.
+What are the rooms like? – Our cabins are rustic with bunk beds.
 Ideal for sleeping.
 There are no TV’s, fridges or alarm clocks.

-How many meeting rooms are available? – The Longhouse is our largest meeting room, with a smaller meeting space below the longhouse with TV and couches.
+What about a meeting room? – The Longhouse is our largest meeting room, with a smaller meeting space below the longhouse with TV and couches.
 Weather permitting meetings could be arranged in the surrounding natural camp environment.

 Can we bring or cook our own food? – There is absolutely no cooking in any of our accommodations.
 If your group has special food needs, please make that known to the Camp Director at least two weeks prior to your retreat start date.
 Our cooks are great at preparing specialty meals, if someone in your group has special food needs (i.e. diabetic or vegetarian), our head cook is happy to accommodate.
 Just let us know before you arrive and we will be better prepared for your group.
 We also require that guests refrain from bringing their own snacks into their cabins as they tend to attract curious critters.

 What happens when we check in? – Your group members must go to the main camp office (The Longhouse) to check in.
 There they will receive their room assignment.
 They will also receive a map of the grounds.
 This is the best spot for you to greet your group members and hand out programs or other information.
 Upon your request, an 8’ table can be set up at that location for you to use as a greeting table.